akilaak88/myRetail/README.md

 # MyRetail App
 - Fetch the product details using Product ID
-- Product details are fetched from External APIand product title is retrieved from it
+- Product details are fetched from External API and product title is retrieved
-- Price Information are fetched from Cassandra Database
+- Pricing information is fetched from Cassandra Database
-- Modify the product price information by taking the product id and price details.
+- UpSert (Update/Insert) product pricing information from the request by product id and currency code

 # Development
 Java 8+, Spring Boot 2.6.0 ,Cassandra 4.0.2, Apache Maven 3.8.4 for build, Swagger Open Api for accessing Rest Services, Tableplus or any IDE of your Choice for cassandra(Optional)